mdumke/hadoop-example/2-example-app/README.md

   | head -n 5
 ```

 Using the command line, we can create powerful streaming pipelines that can help us answer simple questions.
 However, more elaborate questions may require a lot of effort to answer in this manner.
-Take for instance the question: how many different species are observed in each country on average?
+Take, for instance, the question: how many different species are observed in each country on average?
 We'd need to group birds by country, then create a sum of unique birds in each group and finally average over all these sums.
-And what our data is stored on multiple computers?
+And what if our data is stored on multiple computers?
 Would we transfer it across the network to put it through our pipeline?
-This would become even more problematic if we want to handle massive amounts of data that could not possibly fit onto a single computer.
+This would become even more problematic if we wanted to handle massive amounts of data that could not possibly fit onto a single computer.
 That's where *MapReduce* enters the stage.

 ## Programming with Mappers and Reducers
-Two common concepts from *functional programming* are called `map` and `reduce`, and they are often applied one after the other.
+Two common concepts from *functional programming* are `map` and `reduce`, and they are often used together.
 Both operate on collections of data.
-A *mapping* replaces each item in the collection with the result of passing the item through some function.
-A *reduction* combines all values into a single final value.
+A *mapping* replaces each item in the collection with another one, namely with the result of passing the item through some function.
+A *reduction* compresses or combines all values into an aggregate value.

-As an example, assume we have a list of bird names and want to count the total number of characters used in this list.
+As an example, assume we have a list of bird names and want to count the *total number of characters* used in this list.
 One way to do this would be to loop through all the names and add the respective length to a running total:

 ```py
 """ counting characters using a loop """